Certificate IV in Youth Work

 The role of a youth worker is diverse, with many exciting and challenging career opportunities.

-You'll learn to develop and facilitate programs for young people through a range of community-based programs addressing the social, behavioural, health and welfare, developmental and protection needs of young people.
+This qualification reflects the role of workers who develop and facilitate projects for young people through a range of community-based programs designed to address their social, behavioural, health, wellbeing, developmental and protection needs.

 Why study youth work at RMIT?